Benhan11/hue-lamp-app/README.md

 # TODO
 * Save/Delete palette (Next to palette title?)
     * Paletteless logic and update the ui
+    * How to deal with saving a palette that already exists (enter new name? duplicate it?)
 * Remember if we quit on a palette as it should not become the paletteless profile when starting the application
 * Imperfect colors (Colormath d65 seems to be the best so far)
     * Different color options